-Fire, flood and storm and other events: A charge of US\$16 million was recorded in the six-month period ended March 2020, mainly relating to fire damaged timber in Southern Africa of US\$6 million and business interruption and strike-related costs in Europe of US\$6 million.
-A charge of US\$12 million was recorded in the six-month period ended
+Fire, flood and storm and other events: A charge of US\$7 million was recorded in the three-month period ended December 2019, mainly relating to fire damaged timber in South Africa of US\$6 million and turbine damage at our Stockstadt Mill of US\$1 million.
+A charge of US\$4 million was recorded in the three- month period ended December 2020, mainly relating to business interruption costs in South Africa of US\$3 million and business interruption costs in Europe of US\$1 million.